emsanjana/devops-linux-practice/README.md

 - Installed Ansible and wrote a playbook to create a user, install nginx, and start the service.
 - Installed Terraform and created a basic configuration defining a provider and a sample resource.

+## Week 3

+### Assignment1
+- Installed JFrog Artifactory OSS locally.
+- Accessed the Artifactory web interface and configured the system.
+- Created repositories:
+	Generic Local Repository.
+	Maven Local Repository.
+- Uploaded sample test files into the Generic repository.
+- Documented the installation and configuration steps with screenshots in Markdown.

+### Assignment2
+- Installed Docker and verified the installation.
+- Created a simple Dockerfile for a sample application.
+- Built the Docker image locally.
+- Ran the container locally.
+- Implemented a multi-stage Docker build to reduce image size and improve efficiency.
+- Documented all Docker commands used and explained the reasoning behind each step.

+## Week 4

+### Assignment1
+- Built a multi-container application using Docker Compose.
+- Created an application consisting of:
+	A Flask web application
+	A PostgreSQL database
+- The Flask application performs the following:
+	Connects to the PostgreSQL database
+	Creates a simple table
+	Inserts a sample record into the table
+	Retrieves and displays database data on the homepage (/) Created a proper project structure including:
+	Application source code
+	Dockerfile
+	docker-compose.yml
+- Configured docker-compose.yml.
+- Documented it.

+### Assignment2

+- Set up a local Kubernetes cluster using Minikube.
+- Deployed the same Flask + PostgreSQL application using Kubernetes.
+- Created Kubernetes YAML configuration files for:
+	PostgreSQL Deployment
+	PostgreSQL Service
+	Flask Application Deployment
+	Flask Application Service
+- Configured Kubernetes resources with:
+	Proper labels and selectors
+	Service discovery between application and database
+	Network communication between pods
+- Documented it.

 ## Tools Used

 - Linux (Ubuntu)
 - Bash scripting
 - Git & GitHub
+- Ansible
+- Terraform
+- JFrog Artifactory
+- Docker
+- DockerHub
+- Maven
+- Markdown Documentation
+- Kubernetes
+- Minikube
+- Flask
+- PostgreSQL